draftbit/exp-deploy-cli/README.md

 *Expo is working on supporting their own deployment environments.
 As soon as its released I'll update the repo to take you there instead*

+[Orchard](https://www.orchard.ai) uses this on an daily basis to deploy their different environments

 ## Instructions
 - `exp-deploy` requires a `config` folder with a copy of `app.json`.
 Create the following:
   - `config/exp-development.json`